-REPORT OF THE FIRST COMMITTEE OF THE CENTRAL ADVISORY BOARD OF EDUCATION APPOINTED TO CONSIDER THE WARDHA EDUCATION SCHEME, 1938\
+REPORT OF THE FIRST COMMITTEE OF THE CENTRAL ADVISORY BOARD OF EDUCATION APPOINTED TO CONSIDER THE WARDHA EDUCATION SCHEME, 1038.\

-- 1. Genesis of the Wardha Scheme.-The present educational system of India has of recent years been condemned on the grounds that it has failed to adjust itself to changed conditions and is "unuspired by any life-giving and creative ideal".
-In 1937 Gandhiji initiated in the columns of the Harijan a discussion of the Indian educational problem and offered many suggestions the main principles of which were:- - (a) The course of Primary education should be extended at least to serven years and should include the general knowledge gained up to the Matriculation standard less English and plus a substantial vocation. - (b) For the all-round development of boys and girls all training should so far as possible be given through a profit-yielding vocation. - (c) This Primary education, besides training the mind, should equip boys and girls to earn their bread by the State guaranteeing employment in the vocations learnt and by buying from the schools their manufactures at prices fixed by the State. - (d) Such education taken as a whole can and must be self-supporting. - (e) Higher education should be left to private enterprise and the State universities should be purely examining bodies. - 2.
-An All-India National Education Conference, which was convened at Wardha in October, 1937 under the presidentship of Gandhiji to consider his proposed scheme of self-supporting education, passed, the following resolutions:- - (a) that free and compulsory education be provided for seven years on a nation-wide scale; - (b) that the medium of instruction be the mother-tongue; - (c) that the Conference endorses the proposal made by Gandhiji that the process of education throughout this period should centre round some form of manual and productive work and that all the other abilities to be developed or training to be given should, as far as possible, be integrally related to the central handicraft chosen with due regard to the environment of the child: - (d) that the Conference expects that this system of education will be gradually able to cover the remuneration of the teachers.
+- 1. Genesis of the Wardha Scheme.-The present educational system of adia has of recent years been condemned on the grounds that it has failed to djust itself to changed conditions and is "uninspired by any life-giving and reative ideal".
+In 1937 Gandhiji initiated in the columns of the Harijan a scussion of the Indian educational problem and offered many suggestions the ain principles of which were:- - (a) The course of primary education should be extended at least to seven ars and should include the general knowledge gained up to the matriculation andard less English and plus a substantial vocation. - (b) For the all-round development of boys and girls all training should so r as possible be given through a profit-yielding vocation. - (c) This primary education, besides training the mind, should equip boys id girls to earn their bread by the State guaranteeing employment in the vocams learnt and by buying from the schools their manufactures at prices fixed the State. - (d) Such education taken as a whole can and must be self-supporting. - (e) Higher education should be left to private enterprise and the State liversities should be purely examining bodies. - 2.
+An All-India National Education Conference, which was convened at ardha in October 1937 under the presidentship of Gandhiji to consider his oposed scheme of self-supporting education, passed, the following resolutors: - (a) that free and compulsory education be provided for seven years on a tion-wide scale; - (b) that the medium of instruction be the mother-tongue; - (e) that the Conference endorses the proposal made by Gandhiji that the cocess of education throughout this period should centre round some form of anual and productive work and that all the other abilities to be developed or aining to be given should, as fair as possible, be integrally related to the central indicraft chosen with due regard to the environment of the child; - (d) that the Conference expects that this system of education will be graally able to cover the remuneraion of the teachers.

-The age of entry to school should be 7 years and the standard attained at the end of 7 years schooling should approximate to the Matriculation (less English).
+he age of entry to school should be 7 years and the standard attained end of 7 years schooling should approximate to the Matriculation (less rataion Conference the appointed a Com-Zakir Husain, Principal of the Tamia Millia of basic education on the lines suggested rked out in detail the implication of those critative Wardha Scheme of Education.